Leith Hall’s Hosts

 publishing, film production, and systems programming.
 Her interests in art history, Victoriana, antiques, and world travel have made Leith Hall a repository of Victorian exotica.
 “Art history may not provide you with a job but it’s the best background for vacation,” she says.

 Elan is a New Yorker who studied history as an undergraduate and at the City University Graduate Center doctoral program.
 He became an Historic Preservationist at Columbia University (where he met Susan) and worked for the National Register of Historic Places, the NYC Landmarks Preservation Commission, and New York Preservation Specialists.
 Elan wrote the National Register nomination for the South Beach Deco district and worked in the Greenwich Village, Brooklyn Heights, and Upper East Side NYC historic districts, and consulted on landmarks as varied as the Brooklyn Bridge and Victorian row-houses.
-Now he is the curator of the Emlen Physick Estate museum in Cape May.
+He was also the curator of the Emlen Physick Estate museum in Cape May.
 “Before I met Suzie, I’d never been further from home than Atlantic City, now we spend our winter vacations overseas,” says Elan.
 My interest in pastry (eating and making), history and architecture are the perfect background for hosting a bed and breakfast in Cape May.”

 Moving to Cape May to start Leith Hall Bed and Breakfast, Elan and Susan have created something unique – a B&B where the house is restored by preservationists to a late Victorian interior.
 At Leith Hall, the furniture, the wallpapers, the objects and the pictures recreate the atmosphere of Cape May Seaside Resort in its golden age.
 Together Elan and Susan have written two books on Victoriana, “The Secret Life of Victorian Houses” and “Creating Authentic Victorian Rooms”.
 Elan has given talks on Victorian life which include topics like séances and spiritualism, clothes and fashions, patent medicine and drugs.
 Susan has a large collection of Victorian jewelry and chatelaines.